 King’s College London Summer English Courses are the most central English and culture summer programme in London, designed for international students who want to explore all that London has to offer whilst learning English language.
-It’s an educational programme as much as a cultural one, which integrates intensive English studies with activities and culture visits in London and beyond.
+It’s an educational programme integrating intensive English studies with activities and culture visits in London and beyond.

 - English Language Study: The lessons focus on the communicative style of language learning and provide grammar and vocabulary tailored to a student’s ability.
 The language for life lessons also integrate a wider range of topics including learner training, literacy, culture and life skills.

-- Academic Skills: This course gives students an introduction to exam techniques and is designed to help students improve the skills of their academic reading, writing, listening and speaking over two hours per week.
+- Academic Skills: Lessons give students an introduction to exam techniques and is designed to help students improve the skills of their academic reading, writing, listening and speaking over two hours per week.

 - Group Projects: Group projects aim to encourage teamwork, participation and communication through the completion of real-world tasks that use English with an authentic purpose.
 The weekly project culminates in a presentation evening in which groups display and present their work.

 - Assessment: At the end of the course, teachers will assess students' skills in reading, writing, speaking and listening, as well as their overall English proficiency to provide students with a realistic determination of their English ability.
 All students will receive a certificate of recommended English level measured against the CEFR scale, which can be applied against other international English exams such as Cambridge ESOL & IELTS.

-King’s College London Summer English Courses consists of a well-balanced programme of English tuition, activities and culture tour.
+King’s College London Summer English Courses consist of a well-balanced programme of English tuition, activities and culture tour.
 The structured programme includes:

 - 25 hours of English tuition per week

 - Multi-tier syllabus incorporating language study, language for life, project sessions, academic skills sessions and excursion link sessions

 - At least seven half-day visits to London’s most famous landmarks, museums and attractions

 - Full social and activity programme in the evenings and on non-excursion days